 I was appointed as a Consultant Cardiologist in 2006 at Colchester Hospital and when the Essex Cardiothoracic Centre opened in 2007, I started complex imaging services there.
-In 2016, I was given an honorary Consultant contract with Ipswich Hospital to help with their complex imaging services.
+In 2016, I started working with Ipswich Hospital to help with their complex imaging services.

 I have over 20 years experience of reviewing patients in cardiology clinics.
 These clinics cover the whole spectrum of adult cardiology.
-During my 3 years of research, I ran a weekly heart failure clinic.
-I also helped set up a pioneering Rapid Access Chest Pain Clinic, which had on-line booking and reporting – 10 years before Choose & Book!
-I have a particular interest in the diagnosis of angina and, following the publication in 2010 of new NICE guidance, I led the redevelopment of chest pain clinic services in Colchester and Essex.
+During my 3 years of research, I ran a weekly dedicated heart failure clinic.
+I also helped set up a pioneering Rapid Access Chest Pain Clinic, which had on-line booking and reported – 10 years before Choose & Book!
+I have a particular interest in the diagnosis of angina and in 2010, with the publication of new NICE guidance, I led the redevelopment of chest pain clinic services in Colchester and Essex.

 In 2012, I set up a nurse led Heart Valve Clinic.
-This was one of the first such clinics in the country (only 11% of District Generals by 2014) but is now recognised as the optimum model of care for patients with heart valve disease.
+This is one of very few such clinics in the country (11% of District Generals in 2014) but is now recognised as the optimum model of care for patients with heart valve disease.

 I also have over 20 years experience of managing cardiology inpatients.
 I am passionate about improving the inpatient services at Colchester and have led the re-organisation of our team to provide rapid Cardiology review of emergency admissions, working towards a 7-day service.
 In 2010, I introduced a new inpatient heart failure service with close links to the community service.
 This inpatient service was praised by the National Heart Failure Audit in 2013.